 In Canada and Portugal, the AW101 has demonstrated excellent performance in the undertaking of SAR (Search and Rescue) missions, even under conditions so extreme that no other helicopter could carry them out.
 Such capabilities were influential in Norway’s decision to order 16 AW101s for their demanding SAR requirement.
 The Italian Air Force has acquired an updated version of the AW101 for Personnel Recovery missions, while the Merlins, the denomination of the British AW101s, have successfully accomplished CASEVAC/ troop transport missions in Iraq and Afghanistan.

 The AW101 was designed as a multi-role maritime helicopter with capability to operate from Frigate size ships.
 It can operate from small naval vessels in hostile marine environments with its ability to land safely with no assistance on ship decks up to sea state 3.
 All its fuselages are “wet assembled” during build to provide highest corrosion protection to the airframe.

 The AW101 is manufactured using the latest and most modern composite materials, which help to reduce its weight and at the same time increase its structural strength and tolerance to fatigue.
 Light alloys are also used in the manufacture of main and tail rotor blades, ensuring a very high level of safety, reliability and tolerance to damage (such as protection against impact with birds and lightning strikes).

 With regard to Customer Support & Training, a team of British colleagues will train together with Świdnik’s colleagues in a joint effort to further improve the ability to assist current and future helicopter operators.
-In Norway, a Training Centre dedicated to AW101 operators has recently opened, providing the necessary qualification training for the use of this helicopter according to the aircraft’s specific configurations and requirements.
+In Norway, a Training Centre dedicated to AW101 operators provides the necessary qualification training for the use of this helicopter according to the aircraft’s specific configurations and requirements.